|

 | Gorilla CLI | Generates shell commands for many APIs based on natural-language input. | GitHub |

-| llm | CLI + Python library for interacting with local or hosted LLMs. | GitHub |
+| llm | CLI + Python library for interacting with local or hosted LLMs.
+Supports Anthropic Claude via the llm-claude plugin. | GitHub |

 | tAI | Terminal AI assistant that suggests Unix commands and explains them. | GitHub |